gwtboot/gwt-boot-samples/README.md

 The application _[gwt-boot-sample-basic](https://github.com/gwtboot/gwt-boot-samples/tree/master/gwt-boot-sample-basic)_
 uses integrated Jetty server from GWT to deliver the HTML host file.
-This can be done with other Servlet app as well.
+This can be done with other Servlet apps as well.

 ## Step 1 - Run GWT DevMode to automatically compile the code